 An example of something you can’t control would be relocation.
 Spinks said you could either be anxious about an upcoming move, angry about having to pack up your life again, about having to find new activities for your kids or having to find a new dentist or doctor.

 “You can be angry about that, or you can see it as an opportunity for a new adventure, for an opportunity to start fresh, for an opportunity to purge and keep things more feng shui, more centred, you get to be together as a family, you get to try a new community.
 The rest is just logistics,” she added.

-Spinks uses this acronym in her practice and suggests using it as a little checklist in order to keep yourself in check.
+Spinks uses the acronym DETOURS in her practice and suggests using it as a little checklist in order to keep yourself in check.

 - Delegate (jobs, chores)

 - Teach (teach your kids, teach your spouse, teach yourself, teach others)